 RICE stands for rest, ice, compression and elevation, and it’s a common treatment for soft tissue injuries.
 Rest gives your knee time to heal.
 You don’t want to completely eliminate movement; that can actually make your pain worse.
 But some amount of rest and activity modification can be very helpful.
 Icing your knee and applying compression help reduce inflammation.
 Compression also provides added support and stability for the joint.
 And elevation can help relieve swelling and improve circulation.

 Knee pain and inflammation seem to go hand in hand.
-Non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen are designed to relieve both pain and inflammation.
+Non-steroidal anti-inflammatory drugs (NSAIDs), like ibuprofen and naproxen, are designed to relieve both pain and inflammation.
 They can be effective for many types of knee pain, including pain related to arthritis and overuse.
+NSAIDs work by suppressing certain enzymes that contribute to pain and inflammation.
+They are widely considered to be an effective non-opioid pain reliever, with many readily available over-the-counter.
 Pain medicine is often used with other home remedies to maximize their effects.

 Gentle exercise helps keep your knees flexible so they don’t become stiff.
 It also helps strengthen muscles and other tissues so your knees get the support they need.
-Plus, movement reduces inflammation and swelling while promoting circulation.
-The key is to start slowly and stop if you experience more pain.
-Low-impact exercises like swimming can be especially beneficial.
+Plus, movement helps to reduce inflammation and swelling while promoting circulation.
+The key is to start slowly and stop if you experience more pain, the goal is to reduce discomfort and overworking a sensitive joint may cause more harm than good.
+Low-impact exercises like swimming can be especially beneficial, as it helps to eliminate the shock to the joint while still providing the benefits of vigorous exercise.
 Check out the American Academy of Orthopaedic Surgeons website for a list of exercises designed to relieve knee pain, including knee pain after surgery.

 Hot and cold can work together to help relieve many kinds of knee pain.
-Heat works to relax muscles and stimulate circulation.
-Cold helps reduce inflammation and pain.
+Heat works to relax muscles and stimulate circulation by encouraging the blood vessels to widen which increases overall blood flow.
+Cold helps reduce inflammation and pain by doing the opposite, restricting blood vessels and reducing blood flow to an area.
 In hot and cold therapy, heat and cold are applied alternately.
-For heat, try a heating pad of hot water bottle.
+For heat, try a heating pad or hot water bottle.
 Check it first to make sure it’s not too hot.
-Ice wrapped in a cloth is a good source of cold.
-Apply ice for no more than 20 minutes at a time.
+Ice wrapped in a cloth is a good source of cold, while there are also ready made ice packs designed for just this type of application.
+Apply ice for no more than 20 minutes at a time to reduce the possibility of any unintended nerve injuries.

 Massage is a great option for pain involving muscles and other soft tissues, and it can also aid in relieving arthritis pain.
 The gentle movements of massage relieve inflammation and improve circulation for faster healing.
 The American Massage Therapy Association recommends this approach for knee pain: